High Desert Juvenile Detention Center Sex Abuse Lawsuit Settlements

 How Does the Government’s Role Impact These Cases?

 Suing a government-run detention center adds legal challenges.
-Thankfully, California has removed many of the barriers that used to protect institutions.
+Thankfully, California has removed many of the barriers that previously protected institutions.
 In most cases, survivors no longer need to file special claims against the county first, and California law allows plaintiffs to pursue additional damages if they can prove an institutional cover-up.

 Why Have So Many California Juvenile Detention Centers Been Sued for Sexual Abuse?